Scheduled MonumentsEnglandA pair of Roman camps and a section of a post-medieval sunken road situated in the north eastern corner of Cornbury Park

 What is A pair of Roman camps and a section of a post-medieval sunken road situated in the north eastern corner of Cornbury Park?

-A pair of Roman camps and a section of a post-medieval sunken road situated in the north eastern corner of Cornbury Park is a scheduled ancient monument in Oxfordshire comprising two Roman temporary camps of military character, dating to the Roman period of occupation in Britain.
+A pair of Roman camps and a section of a post-medieval sunken road situated in the north eastern corner of Cornbury Park is an ancient monument in Oxfordshire comprising two Roman military encampments and associated earthworks dating to the Roman occupation period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008399.

 Who is responsible for protecting A pair of Roman camps and a section of a post-medieval sunken road situated in the north eastern corner of Cornbury Park?